 There is nobody in the house so when Marianne awakes again she draws a boy at an upstairs window – a companion during her next dream visit.
-As it turns out the boy, Mark (Steven Jones) is also in bed in the real world – seriously ill with polio and unable to walk – and has now somehow been pulled into her alternative world.
+As it turns out the boy, Mark (Steven Jones) is also in bed in the real world – seriously ill with polio and unable to walk – and has now been pulled into her alternative world.

 Mark also has the same homeschooling teacher as Marianne, Miss Chesterfield (Patricia Maynard) although the two children have never met.

 The children don’t get on too well at first and when Mark buys Miss Chesterfield a more impressive bunch of birthday roses than Marianne, she vents her annoyance by drawing some menacing boulders with eyes surrounding the dream house.

 Marianne eventually discovers just how sick Mark really is and her attitude towards him mellows.
 She starts drawing objects to make Mark more comfortable at the house.

 The sinister one-eyed rocks outside the house (called “watchers”) become increasingly threatening and Marianne is horrified to discover that not only can they move but she is also unable to erase them from her drawing.

 Together, Marianne and Mark decide they must find a way to escape from the house.

-The action switches back and forth between Marianne’s dream existence and her bedroom where her mother, doctor and teacher are concerned by her strange behaviour, nightmares and obsession with Mark.
+The action switches between Marianne’s dream existence and her bedroom where her mother, doctor and teacher are concerned by her strange behaviour, nightmares and obsession with Mark.